Could there be a gene that protects us from tinnitus?

 Tinnitus can also be a result of loud noise exposure, like after leaving a concert.
 In many cases, the ringing will subside a few hours later, but if ringing persists, it's a good idea to visit your local audiologist for a checkup, just in case it may be a more serious problem.

 They will be able to guide you on how best to manage your tinnitus symptoms, whether temporary or not.
-Also, you could be eligible for a FREE* hearing test, so there's nothing to lose by booking an appointment.
+Also, you could be eligible for a no cost* hearing test, so there's nothing to lose by booking an appointment.

 With science uncovering many promising breakthroughs, there could soon be a cure for tinnitus.
 For now, click here to make a booking at a HearingLife clinic today, or give us a call on 1800 340 631.